bheisig/rt-extension-referenceidoitobjects/README.md

 ##  Description

-This extension gives you the opportunity to combine an issue tracker like RT with an IT documentation tool / CMDB like i-doit.
+This extension gives you the opportunity to combine an issue tracker like [Request Tracker (RT)](https://bestpractical.com/request-tracker) with an IT documentation tool / CMDB like i-doit.
 It uses i-doit's API to relate a ticket with one or more objects managed by i-doit.
 On i-doit's side you are able to view all tickets related to an object.
 This extension also supports i-doit's multi-tenant functionality.

 [i-doit ("I document IT")](https://www.i-doit.com/) is a Web application to establish an IT documentation and CMDB.
 Its core is Free and Open Source Software.
 Visit <https://www.i-doit.com/> for commercial support and additional services.